rod-trent/Copilot-for-Security/Plugins/CfSAllinOne/Readme.md

 # Copilot for Security Plugin: CfSAllinOne

-[b]Version history:[/b]
-[*] May 2, 2024 - initial release.
-Includes: SCU creation, SCU changes, and SCU deletion.
-Standalone experience logins.
-[*] May 28, 2024 - Now includes failed login to the Copilot for Security service.

 ### **This plugin combines previous plugins into a single, all-in-one effort to capture and respond with Copilot for Security activity.
 This plugin will be updated as additional monitoring activity is made available and identified.**

 ### Pre-requisites